-- Eligibility (not scored): Are the project investigators members in good standing with NSGC (as determined by the NSGC office)?
+- Eligibility (not scored): Are the project investigators members in good standing with NSGC (as determined by the NSGC Executive Office)?
 Is only one group applying per state?

 - Need: Describe the state’s need for support on the proposed aspect of the licensure process.

-- History: Describe past and current efforts in the pursuit genetic counselor licensure in the state.
+- History: Describe past and current efforts to pursue genetic counselor licensure in the state.

-- Provide an honest assessment of the “climate” in the state legislature toward GC licensure.
+- Provide an honest assessment of the political climate in the state legislature regarding GC licensure.

-- Describe all barriers counselors face in passing licensure legislation including how specific opposition from legislators, Sunrise (or other) committees, stakeholders, etc. will be addressed.
+- Describe all barriers counselors face in passing licensure legislation, including how your group will address specific opposition from legislators, Sunrise (or other) committees, stakeholders, etc.

-- Report all important developments (e.g., legislative committee meetings or reports) occuring after the LGA application is submitted, but before the LGA Committee reviews, to the LGA co-chairs.
+- Report all important developments (e.g., legislative committee meetings or reports) occuring after the LGA application is submitted, but before the LGA Committee reviews, to the LC Chair.

 - Financial Support:

-- Describe other attempts to get financial support for licensure.
+- Describe other attempts to obtain financial support for licensure.
 What other financial support is anticipated?

 - Detail all efforts made to obtain the services of a lobbyist, at no charge, from the institutions employing the applicants.